ahm3dhany/Broken-Web-Application/README.md

 1. _Clone_ the repository or _download the zip file_ of the repository and _import_ the project to your _IDE_.
 2. Build the Project using _Maven_, then Run it.

-  IMPORTANT NOTE:  the Wep Application contains _In-Memory_ Authentication just for the demonstration.. so I think it is not suitable for _production_..
-In real-world you may use database and make sure that your password storage is not taken place as plain-text.. use a good _hash-algorithm_ (no Collisions).. having _salt_ with it (if not you may be vulnerable to _Rainbow Table Attacks_).. you may consider using Bcrypt (Spring offers BCryptPasswordEncoder).

 # **Vulnerabilities**:
 ## **A3-Cross-Site Scripting (XSS)**

 > XSS flaws occur whenever an application takes untrusted data and sends it to a web browser without proper validation or escaping.
-XSS allows attackers to execute scripts in the victim’s browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites.
+XSS allows attackers to execute scripts in the victimâ€™s browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites.

 ### _Required steps to reproduce the vulnerability:_